KDreynolds/get_shitty_python/README.md

 # get_shitty_python
-VSCode extension that adds random whitespace to Python code.
+VSCode extension that makes Python objectively shittier.

+NEVER USE IN PRODUCTION.

+DO NOT USE THIS EXTENSION.

+THIS IS A JOKE EXTENSION.

+The extension will add useless comments, unsightly whitespace, end statements with semi-colons, and add parentheses where they are not needed.